peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsFalse { get; }

-Gets a value indicating whether this value is a CBOR false value.
+ Gets a value indicating whether this value is a CBOR false value.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this value is a CBOR false value; otherwise, . `false`  .
+ `true` true If this value is a CBOR false value; otherwise, .  `false` false .

 <a id="IsFinite"></a>
 ### IsFinite

     public bool IsFinite { get; }

-Gets a value indicating whether this CBOR object represents a finite number.
+ Gets a value indicating whether this CBOR object represents a finite number.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this CBOR object represents a finite number; otherwise, . `false`  .
+ `true` true If this CBOR object represents a finite number; otherwise, .  `false` false .

 <a id="IsIntegral"></a>
 ### IsIntegral

     public bool IsIntegral { get; }

  Gets a value indicating whether this object represents an integer number, that is, a number without a fractional part.
-Infinity and not-a-number are not considered integers.
+Infinity and not-a-number are not considered integers.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this object represents an integer number, that is, a number without a fractional part; otherwise, . `false`  .
+ `true` true If this object represents an integer number, that is, a number without a fractional part; otherwise, .  `false` false .

 <a id="IsNegative"></a>
 ### IsNegative

     public bool IsNegative { get; }

-Gets a value indicating whether this object is a negative number.
+ Gets a value indicating whether this object is a negative number.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this object is a negative number; otherwise, . `false`  .
+ `true` true If this object is a negative number; otherwise, .  `false` false .

 <a id="IsNull"></a>
 ### IsNull

     public bool IsNull { get; }

-Gets a value indicating whether this value is a CBOR null value.
+ Gets a value indicating whether this value is a CBOR null value.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this value is a CBOR null value; otherwise, . `false`  .
+ `true` true If this value is a CBOR null value; otherwise, .  `false` false .

 <a id="IsTagged"></a>
 ### IsTagged

     public bool IsTagged { get; }

-Gets a value indicating whether this data item has at least one tag.
+ Gets a value indicating whether this data item has at least one tag.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this data item has at least one tag; otherwise, . `false`  .
+ `true` true If this data item has at least one tag; otherwise, .  `false` false .

 <a id="IsTrue"></a>
 ### IsTrue

     public bool IsTrue { get; }

-Gets a value indicating whether this value is a CBOR true value.
+ Gets a value indicating whether this value is a CBOR true value.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this value is a CBOR true value; otherwise, . `false`  .
+ `true` true If this value is a CBOR true value; otherwise, .  `false` false .

 <a id="IsUndefined"></a>
 ### IsUndefined

     public bool IsUndefined { get; }

-Gets a value indicating whether this value is a CBOR undefined value.
+ Gets a value indicating whether this value is a CBOR undefined value.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this value is a CBOR undefined value; otherwise, . `false`  .
+ `true` true If this value is a CBOR undefined value; otherwise, .  `false` false .

 <a id="IsZero"></a>
 ### IsZero

     public bool IsZero { get; }

-Gets a value indicating whether this object's value equals 0.
+ Gets a value indicating whether this object's value equals 0.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  If this object's value equals 0; otherwise, . `false`  .
+ `true` true If this object's value equals 0; otherwise, .  `false` false .

+<a id="this_string"></a>
+### Item

+    public PeterO.Cbor.CBORObject this[string key] { get; set; }

+ Gets the value of a CBOR object in this map, using a string as the key.  <b>Parameters:</b>

+ * <i>key</i>: A key that points to the desired value.

+<b>Return Value:</b>

+The CBOR object referred to by key in this map.
+Returns  `null` null if an item with the given key doesn't exist.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The key is null.

+ * System.InvalidOperationException:
+This object is not a map.

 <a id="Keys"></a>
 ### Keys

     public System.Collections.Generic.ICollection Keys { get; }

-Gets a collection of the keys of this CBOR object in an undefined order.
+ Gets a collection of the keys of this CBOR object in an undefined order.  <b>Returns:</b>

-<b>Returns:</b>

 A collection of the keys of this CBOR object.